 - Combine sugar, cornstarch, and salt in a sauce pan

-- In a different bowl combine milk and egg yolks
+- In a different bowl combine heavy cream and egg yolks

-- Slowly whisk the milk mixture into the sugar mixture
+- Slowly whisk the cream mixture into the sugar mixture

 - Heat mixture over medium low heat while whisking continually until it starts to thicken, the reduce the heat and simmer (while whisking) for another minute

 - Pour the filling into the crust in a nice smooth layer.
 Lay a piece of plastic wrap on top of the pie (touching the filling!) to prevent a film from forming.